|Konan, Shiga (湖南市; Konan-shi)|

 The line runs from Kusatsu Station (in Kusatsu) to Tsuge Station in Mie Prefecture.

-- Ishibe Station (石部駅) - Former Ishibe-juku stage town on the Tokaido Road linking Edo (Tokyo) and Kyoto.
+- Ishibe Station (石部駅) - Former Ishibe-juku post town on the Tokaido Road linking Edo (Tokyo) and Kyoto.
 Also Jorakuji Temple and Chojuji Temple are reachable by bus.
 Bicycle rental near the station.

 - Kosei Station (甲西駅) - Zensuiji temple and Konan City Hall are nearby.
 Bicycle rental at station.